Weichán Auka Mapu

 Weichán Auka Mapu (WAM) (Rebel Territory Struggle) is a Mapuche armed and revolutionary organization that operates mainly in southern Chile, being a supporter of armed struggle through arson attacks, sabotage actions and clashes with firearms against police officers, in order to achieve full autonomy for the Mapuche people.

 The WAM was founded in 2011, as a splinter group from the Coordinadora Arauco Malleco.
-It committed its first action on December 17, 2013, with an arson attack on a management house in Vilcún.
+It committed its first action on 17 December 2013, with an arson attack on a management house in Vilcún.

+In May 2022, the Chamber of Deputies of Chile declared the Coordinadora Arauco-Malleco, Resistencia Mapuche Malleco, Resistencia Mapuche Lafkenche, and Weichán Auka Mapu as "illegal terrorist organizations."

+As of December 2024 Weichán Auka Mapu rejects drug trafficking but admits that it had been the practice of some of its members in the past.

 History

 Origins

 In 2010, a dissident faction formed inside the Coordinadora Arauco Malleco (CAM).
 They disagreed with the possibility of engaging in dialogue between Mapuche representatives and the Chilean Government, since they considered that negotiations would interfere with the project of Mapuche National Liberation.
 Following the course taken by the CAM, the dissatisfied former militants chose to found their own organization in order to continue their violent actions.

-In their first statement released on April 20, 2016 where they explain the reason for their "armed resistance" and the meaning of their coat of arms.
+In their first statement released on 20 April 2016 where they explain the reason for their "armed resistance" and the meaning of their coat of arms.
 The cultrun represents "the totality of our Wallmapu and the 4 parts of the spiritual basis of existence as a People-Nation".
 The spear symbolizes their ancestral resistance and the shotgun symbolizes their present resistance, calling it "rudimentary but worthy."
 In addition to the way in which the spear and shotgun were placed, the statement "states that said weapons are not invasive, but are an integral part of our Mapuche Nation People."